martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 When it has the incorrect config, the client composes a new Client Hello.
 It MUST include the public_key_failed transport parameter with the Config ID and public key it attempted to use.
-It MUST use an Encryption Context Length of zero, and encrypt it with keys derived from the fallback salt defined in
+It MUST use an Encryption Context Length of zero, and encrypt it with keys derived from the "fallback salt" 0xbd62319ad6eeb17a9ed0d3bf75e37e4a8e7e6ac7, instead of the shared secret that the server cannot decode.
-{{fallback-packet}}.
 The Client Hello also MUST include any Retry Token the previous Initial contained and MAY include a token from a NEW_TOKEN frame.

 This new Initial packet is part of the same connection and MUST use the same